 GERD is common in pregnant women.
 Lifestyle changes and antacids are usually tried first to treat pregnant women who have GERD.
 Most nonprescription antacids are safe to use during pregnancy to treat symptoms.
 Antacids that contain sodium bicarbonate can cause fluid to build up, so they should not be taken by pregnant women.
-It is okay to use antacids that contain calcium carbonate (such as Tums).
+And do not use antacids that have magnesium trisilicate, because they may not be safe for your baby.
+But it is okay to use antacids that contain calcium carbonate (such as Tums).
 If lifestyle changes and antacids don't help control your symptoms, talk to your doctor about using other medicines.
 Most of the time, symptoms get better after the baby is born.

 How can you manage GERD?

 You may need to take medicine for many years to help control the symptoms.
 But you can also make changes to your lifestyle to help relieve your symptoms of GERD.
 Here are some things to try: